hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric.md

             </td>
             <td>
-                Add logging spec for integration tests.
+                Add logging spec for integration tests so that it can be edited when troubleshooting specific tests.
-- Suppress chatty component logging.
-- Demonstrate how to add component debug logging for integration tests.

             </td>
         </tr>